Ramakrishna Mission Sevashrama: List of Sevashramas

 Centers in Bangladesh include Dhaka (founded in 1899), Barisal (1904), Narayanganj (1909), Baliati at Manikganj (1910), Sylhet (1916), Chittagong (1921), Faridpur (1921), Habiganj (1921), Mymensingh (1922), Dinajpur (1923), Bagerhat (1926), and Comilla (1936).

 Work undertaken

 The primary work undertaken by all Sevashramas is in the area of providing basic and advanced healthcare facilities to poor and needy at affordable costs, through the hospitals under their wings.
 All sevashramas work as their key principle service to the mankind irrespective of religion, caste and creed, in line with the philosophy of Vedanta of looking upon every human being as the manifestation of the divine as propounded by Sri Ramakrishna and Swami Vivekananda.
 In addition some Sevashramas also offer educational, humanitarian (like relief and rehabilitation) and spiritual services.

+Vrindavan centre

+The Ramakrishna Mission Sevashram in Vrindavan, established in 1907, operates a 300-bed multi-super-specialty hospital, a School of Nursing, a temple, library, auditorium, and gaushala on its campus at Ramakrishna Marg, Vrindavan.

+In March 2026, President Draupadi Murmu inaugurated the Nand Kishor Somani Oncology Block at the Sevashram on 20 March 2026, enhancing cancer care facilities available to the Mathura-Vrindavan region.
+Speaking at the inauguration, the President said that the Ramakrishna Mission stands as a symbol of the confluence of spiritual consciousness and humanitarian service, and that medical institutions driven by a spirit of service instil hope, confidence and dignity in the lives of patients and their families.